caarmen/notes/README.md

 In each of the implementations, the server can be run as follows:

-Change directory into the implementation folder:
+Change directory into the implementation folder.
+For example, for fastapi:
 ```
 cd fastapi
 ```